jaredasch/Spruce/README.md

 code.
 Feel free to use this project for experimentation!

-If you want to change the name of this project, look for all occurrences of `project-cis5520` in the `project-cis5520.cabal` file.
-(And change the name of the file to match!)
+If you want to change the name of this project, look for all occurrences of `project-cis5520` in the `project-cis5520.cabal` file and in the `hie.yaml` file.
+(And change the name of the cabal file to match your new name!)

 ## Module organization

 Haskell packages typically divide their source code into three separate places:
   - The bulk of your code should be developed as a reusable library in modules in the `src` directory.
 We've created [Lib.hs](src/Lib.hs) for you to get started.
 You can add additional modules here.

   - The entry point for your executable is in [Main.hs](app/Main.hs).